chrisdavies/rlite/README.md

 Rlite is being actively maintained, but is pretty much feature complete, with the possible exception of support for wildcard routes.
 Generally, I avoid repos that look stale (no recent activity), but in this case, the reason for inactivity is that library is stable and complete.

+## Usage with React

+I've been using Rlite along with React and Redux.
+[Here's a write up on how that works.](https://github.com/chrisdavies/rlite/wiki/Using-with-React)

 ## License MIT

 Copyright (c) 2015 Chris Davies